yoheinakajima/pippin-tasks/README.md

+*This tool was entirely built, tested, and open-sourced on Github using a combination of OpenAI's Operator using Replit Agent ([video](https://x.com/yoheinakajima/status/1882707264936845329)).*

 # Pippin Tasks

 A comprehensive API-based task management system designed for AI agents and teams, featuring advanced real-time monitoring, robust performance metrics tracking, and dynamic task tracking functionalities.